wflosin/Code-Portfolio/Python/Quantum/README.md

 Q_factoring.py

-*Most of this code is from the D-Wave Online Learning Platform, it does not belong to me*
+*Most of this code is from the D-Wave Online Learning Platform, it does not belong to me, but I used it to learn*

 This script utilizes D-Wave's quantum computer (QPU) and the API used to access it to factor a number between zero and 49.
 The code builds a Constraint Satisfaction Problem and turns it